 The mission of University Communications is to expand and enhance Penn's visibility in international, national and local news media, social media and other internet-based sites with the ultimate goal of promoting and protecting Penn’s reputation and standing.
 The office achieves this by highlighting the accomplishments of the University's faculty, staff, and students to myriad audiences across multiple platforms, while promoting and reinforcing Penn's reputation as a national research university of the first rank, and as a place where scholars are actively engaged in applying theory to real-world problems.
 The office also works to provide quick and effective responses in crisis situations involving the University and those affiliated with it.

-The Office oversees the central Penn website; the University’s news site; Penn’s social media sites on Facebook, Twitter, YouTube, Google+, Tumblr, Flickr and Instagram; produces the electronic newswires Penn News Today, Penn News Weekly and Penn News for Parents; the internal publications Penn Current and Penn Current Express; and the development of other specialty publications such as Research at Penn.
+The Office oversees the central Penn website; the Penn Today website; Penn’s social media sites on Facebook, Twitter, YouTube, Tumblr, Flickr and Instagram; produces the electronic newswires Penn Today, Penn News Weekly and Penn News for Parents; and the development of other specialty publications such as Research at Penn.
 The office also has responsibility for WXPN, the non-commercial public radio service of the University of Pennsylvania.